laurentpayot/floweret/README.md

 f({a: 1, b: 2})             // 3
 f({a: 1, b: 2, foo: "bar"}) // 3 (no error)
+f({a: 1, foo: "bar"})       // TypeMismatch: Argument #1 should be an object with key 'b' of type 'Number' instead of undefined.
 ```

 ### Class type